unfunnn/turtlelang_archive/README.md

 # turtlelang
 An esolang where you control a turtle
 ## Usage
+You will need a UTF-8 compatiable terminal in order to use this

 Each position the turtle is on has a different function, for example the top left is print

 You move the turtle with ^, <, >, and v